twwhite84/dairy-flat-airways/README.md

-# dairy-flat-airways
+# Dairy Flat Airways
-Assignment for Massey 159.352 Advanced Web Development
+## Assignment for Massey 159.352 Advanced Web Development

-To build and run on Windows:
+To build and run from a local development server on Windows:
 1. Open Powershell
 2. Run "./BuildWindows.ps1"
 3. Run "python manage.py runserver"